-- Slowing or stopping blood loss.
-This will stop the loss of iron and allow iron levels to recover.
+- Slow or stop blood loss.
+This will stop the loss of iron and let iron levels recover.

-- Treating health issues of the intestines.
+- Treat health issues of the intestines.
 It may help them pass iron to the rest of the body.

-- Iron supplement may be needed.
+- An iron supplement may be needed.
 They can increase the volume of iron that gets into the blood.
 May be given as a pill or through injections.